lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

     - Can handle continuous or binary relevancy scales
         - However, with binary scales it may be more appropriate to use MAP
     - Also handles relative positions inside of the list
-    - Limitations are it's hard to find the actual "ideal" recommendation list, but ***in most ML Tasks there will be some form of similarity scores (embedding distance) between vectors, and we can use this to sort a list to find the "ideal" list***
+    - Limitations are it's hard to find the actual "ideal" recommendation list, but ***in most ML Tasks there will be some form of similarity scores (embedding distance) between vectors, and you can use this to sort a list to find the "ideal" list***

 ### Train, Test, Validation Sets
 A majority of the time the only way to get these metrics is by using source of truth sets - the most important being testing / validation sets

 - Training Set: Used to actually train the model and update model weights
-- Validation Set: Used throughout training or final model choice process, where we run a model over a holdout validation set to see enable us to choose the best model architecture
+- Validation Set: Used throughout training or final model choice process, where you run a model over a holdout validation set to see enable us to choose the best model architecture
 - Test Set: Running the final model over a dataset never seen before, and getting the final offline metrics

 #### Validation Sets